FelixYu2021202/Snake2048/README.md

 ### How to start:
-Run *start.exe* **I compiled my python codes into an executable file** Or Run *start.py* **This is the source code**
+Run *start.exe* **I compiled my python codes into an executable file**

+Or Run *start.py* **This is the source code**

+***Notice: If you want to run this game, please download the whole repository!
+The files are relevant to each other!***

 #### How to play:
 1. Press `space` twice to start